kfrankot/react-hook-form-yup/README.md

 ### Controller component

-The `Controller` component has been updated in the same way as the `useController` hook, with `schemaState` being included in the `render` function
+The `Controller` component has been enhanced with the same `schemaState` property that's available in the `useController` hook.

 ## Customization

-This library will try to keep the schema state and form validation aligned with the given form values.
-By default, the schema state for all fields will be updated on blur, so any refs or conditional validations can be shown in the UI.
-Additionally, unless the current validation mode is `onSubmit`, any field that had been previously qualified for validation will be revalidated to align with the schema state (dirty fields for `onChange`, touched fields for `onBlur`, both for `onTouched`).
-These behaviors can be overridden though.
+This library keeps schema state and form validation aligned with form values.
+By default, the schema state updates on blur, allowing evaluated refs and conditional validations to display in the UI.
+The library also revalidates fields when needed based on the current validation mode.
+You can customize these behaviors:

 ### Schema sync mode

-Set `schemaSyncMode` to change when the schema is synced with the form values.
-Can be `onBlur`, `onTouched`, `onChange`, `all`, or `false` to disable.
-Default is `onBlur` and is recommended for optimal performance.
+Set when the schema props sync with form values.
+Options: `onBlur` (default), `onTouched`, `onChange`, `all`, or `false` (to disable)

 ```tsx
 <FormProvider schemaSyncMode="onChange" {...props} />